yuexue/django_rundirect/README.md

 # django_rundirect
-This is simple Django command to run a custom script with Django settings.
+This is simple Django command to run a custom python script with Django settings loaded and environment setup.

 To integrate this package into a django project, add _'django\_rundirect'_ to Django's INSTALLED_APPS.